onap/archive-appc-deployment/docs/APPC Deployment Guidelines/APPC Deployment Guidelines.rst

    Active & Available Inventory (A&AI) Listener).
 Some of these inherited SDN-C features/artifacts are necessary dependencies to build and compile APPC features/artifacts.
+-  **APPC CDT Container**: This docker container hosts the CDT front-end gui using nodejs.
+The artifacts that are contained in this docker container come from the appc/cdt repository.
 -  **Maria DB Container (Version 10.1.11)**: This is the database for APPC.
    It’s made by the original developers of MySQL and guaranteed to stay open source.